How the data monetization calculator works

 - Opportunity cost matters: compare your estimated hourly rate to other work or learning opportunities.

-- Not financial advice: results are educational estimates.
+- Not financial advice: these outputs are educational estimates about personal data monetization, not income guarantees.

 - Regional differences: study availability and payouts vary by location and language.